libriscv/rvscript/README.md

 The engine itself should have no external dependencies outside of libriscv.

-The output from the engine should look like this after completion:
+The output from the program should look like this after completion:

 ```
 >>> [events] says: Entering event loop...